ABA is .....

 Targets pivotal areas such as initiating communication with others.

-Improvements in these areas are believed to create widespread positive effects on other behaviors.
+Improvements in these areas are believed to create widespread positive effects on other behaviours.

 A type of ABA that focuses on teaching verbal skills.